US to withdraw all troops from Afghanistan by Sept. 11

 “It’s going to be hard to meet the May 1 deadline,” Biden said in March.
 “Just in terms of tactical reasons, it’s hard to get those troops out.”
 He added, “And if we leave, we’re going to do so in a safe and orderly way.”

 ___ Knickmeyer reported from Oklahoma City.
-Associated Press writers Kathy Gannon in Islamabad and Eric Tucker in Washington and broadcast correspondent Sagar Meghani contributed to this report.
+Associated Press writers Kathy Gannon in Islamabad, Eric Tucker and broadcast correspondent Sagar Meghani contributed to this report.